Short Selling

 Source : Why does the “price” on hard to borrow stocks not agree to the closing price of the stock?

-This is the interest on the proceeds of the short sale paid to you.
+This are the requirements to receive credit interest on the proceeds of the short sale paid to you.

 Disclaimer: